codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 1. **Create a component that mounts the SDK**

- We recommend setting `width: 460px; height: 840px` for this component.
+ We recommend setting `width: 460px; height: 840px` for this component because it's optimized to look best with these parameters.

 2. **Use this component to mount the SDK**

   We suggest wrapping the SDK (named `CodatConnections` in our snippet) in a modal so that you can adjust its positioning.
-Itt can also manage when to display Connection Management, passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.
+Itt can also manage when to display Connections, passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.

   ```js
   // App.vue